-In June 2017, KPP began the sale of 50 MW of excess capacity to the Omaha Public Power District, which is scheduled to continue through May 2022, with the capacity amount decreasing to 25 MW in June 2019.
+In June 2017, KPP began the sale of 50 MW of excess capacity to the Omaha Public Power District, which continued through May 2022, with the capacity amount decreasing to 25 MW in June 2019.
 In June 2020, KPP extended the existing contract to May 2023 and increased the sale of capacity amount to 50 MW during this one-year period.